mayureshw/vivadotools/README.md

     Generates a <ipname>.vhdl file from a given dcp file produced by ipxci2dcp.

+1. xcicat.sh <xcifile>

+    Dumps component parameters and values of a configured ip (xci file) in sorted order.
+Supports both xml and json forms.
+This is typically useful for comparing two ip configurations.

 # Wish list

 - More flows and configurable options to be added over time - typically in the form of more targets to the makefile.
 General structure of usage of the package is likely to remain same.